 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Pierre Fabre reported total carbon emissions of approximately 417,000,000 kg CO2e.
-This figure includes Scope 1 emissions of about 12,540,000 kg CO2e, Scope 2 emissions of around 8,360,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled approximately 397,100,000 kg CO2e.
-The combined Scope 1 and 2 emissions for that year were about 16,100,000 kg CO2e.
-For 2023, Pierre Fabre disclosed Scope 1 and 2 emissions amounting to approximately 15,100,000 kg CO2e, indicating a reduction in these emissions compared to the previous year.
-However, specific reduction targets or commitments have not been detailed in their disclosures, and there are no documented initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
-Overall, while Pierre Fabre has made strides in reducing its Scope 1 and 2 emissions, the lack of specific reduction targets or comprehensive climate commitments suggests an area for potential improvement in their sustainability strategy.
+This figure includes 12,540,000 kg CO2e from Scope 1 emissions, 8,360,000 kg CO2e from Scope 2 emissions, and a significant 397,100,000 kg CO2e from Scope 3 emissions.
+The combined Scope 1 and 2 emissions totalled about 16,100,000 kg CO2e.
+For 2023, the company has indicated a reduction in Scope 1 and 2 emissions to approximately 15,100,000 kg CO2e.
+However, there are no specific reduction targets or initiatives disclosed in their climate commitments, nor are there any Science Based Targets Initiative (SBTi) reduction targets mentioned.
+Overall, while Pierre Fabre has made strides in reducing its emissions, particularly in Scope 1 and 2, the lack of formal reduction targets suggests a need for further commitment to climate action.

 Access structured emissions data, company-specific emission factors, and source documents